vrnaik/docker/README.md

 docker run -v $PWD:/app -w /app -it -p 8081:3000 node node index.js
 ```
 >Note: <br />
-   -above command will map local system port 8081 with containers expressjs port 3000. <br />
+   - above command will map local system port 8081 with containers expressjs port 3000. <br />
-   -the node.js is an expressjs application.
+   - the node.js is an expressjs application.
 ---
 > to handle control C (^c) to terminate the expressjs server application, write below lines of code in the expressjs application server.